 Step-by-Step Contract Review Process

-Effective contract review follows a systematic approach.
+Contract Lawyers follow a systematic approach in their Contract Review Procecss.
 Whether you’re doing initial review yourself or preparing for a meeting with a contract review lawyer, this process will help you catch important issues.

 Step 1: Initial Document Assessment